infuse-consulting/usemango-runner-plugin/README.md

 - Create a new Freestyle project and configure:
     1. Add the build step `Run useMango tests`
-    2. Enter your `Project ID` (i.e. the name of your project in your useMango account)
+    2. Enter your `Project` (i.e. the name of your project in your useMango account)
     3. Add further filtering where needed
        1. You can select the environment from the dropdown (note: The project's default environment is preselected)
     4. Click the `Validate` button to validate your settings (note: only the tests shown will be executed during the build)